How To Install WordPress using WAMP

-On these tutorials, we’ll show you how to install WordPress locally using WAMP.
+On these tutorials, I’ll show you how to install WordPress locally using WAMP.

 The process of installing WAMP on your computer is also known as setting up a local server environment (“localhost”).
-Most of theme designers and plugin developers install WordPress on their local server environment to speed up their development phase time.
+Most of theme designers and plugin developers install WordPress on their local server environment to speed up their own development phase.

 What is WAMP?